José Sócrates: Health and well-being

+Fandom

+He is a supporter of SL Benfica.

 Prime minister of Portugal

 After the Portuguese legislative election of 2005, Sócrates was called on 24 February by President Jorge Sampaio to form a new government.
-Sócrates and his first government (XVII Governo Constitucional) took office on 12 March 2005.
+Sócrates and his first government – the XVII Constitutional Government – took office on 12 March 2005.

 After the Portuguese legislative election of 2009, held on 27 September 2009, José Sócrates was elected for a second term as prime minister of Portugal.
 The new government was sworn into office on 26 October 2009.